-For permit applications started on or after June 1, 2019, the Chicago Energy Conservation Code (Title 14N of the Municipal Code), based on the 2018 edition of the International Energy Conservation Code, published by International Code Council, Inc., applies.
-Solar reflectance requirements for roof coverings are still applicable and can be found in Section 1515 of the Chicago Building Code (Title 14B).
-View the Chicago Energy Conservation Code (Title14N) ordinance.
+The 2019 Chicago Energy Conservation Code (Title 14N of the Municipal Code), based on the 2018 edition of the International Energy Conservation Code applies to permit applications started on or after June 1, 2019.
+Solar reflectance requirements for roof coverings also apply and are found in Section 1515 of the Chicago Building Code (Title 14B).

 For every permit application with architectural plans, an Illinois-licensed architect or engineer who is familiar with the project and the Chicago Energy Conservation Code's requirements must complete a one-page compliance statement, using the forms available on this page.